Image

 Unintentional Possession Defense

-Your Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
-Give us a call now at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Call us now at (314) 900-HELP or contact us online.

 Accidental Possession Defense